turbonomic/tbutil/docs/JS-ADDINS.md

 ### {client}.lastTime( )

 Returns the time value contained in the response to the last API call made.
-This allows the script to know the time as known by the instance server.
+This allows the script to learn the time as known by the instance server.

+The value returned is the integer count of the number of seconds since the UNIX Epoch.

 ### {client}.nextCursor( )